noaa-pifsc/esd-arp-resources/_pages/benthic_team.md

 title: "Benthic Surveys"
 permalink: /benthic-surveys/
 layout: splash
-excerpt:  We monitor the benthos of coral reef ecosystems with imaging surveys and belt transects.
-On top of the regular triennial NCRMP survey cycles, we also investigate bleaching events as they occur.
-Benthic cover is estimated with several different systems, and integrates machine-learning to aid in annotation of benthic images.
-We have published a <a href = "https://doi.org/10.25923/d0re-9y93" target ="_blank">semi-automated CoralNet Bleaching Classifier</a>, ways to extract structural complexity from SfM imagery, and automated workflows to processs SfM imagery for annotation.
+excerpt:  We conduct various surveys to monitor the benthos of coral reef ecosystems.
+In addition to NCRMP surveys, we investigate bleaching events, coral restoration, and impacts of land-based sources of pollution.
+We rely on imaging surveys and data recorded by divers <i>in situ</i> to collect benthic cover, coral demography, structural complexity, and corallivory data.
 # "We monitor the benthos of coral reef ecosystems in the Hawaiian Archipelago, Mariana Archipelago, American samoa, and the Pacific Remote Island Areas since 2000."
 header:
   overlay_color: "#000"